jplusplus/check/method.en.md

 ## Versioning

 _what?_<br/>
-To track errors, we need to be able go back to all eralier versions and editors of all files.
+To track errors, we need to be able go back to all earlier versions and editors of all files.

 _why?_<br>
 Versioning makes it easier to detect errors.<br>
-Versioning makes it easier to spot “secondary errors” introduced by thise errors.<br>
+Versioning makes it easier to spot “secondary errors” introduced by these errors.<br>

 _how?_
  * Try to make all data processing in code
  * If you need to process code in a spreadsheet application or similar, save each new version under a new name.
-Put each set of versioned files in one folder, named after the original data file, and use the following naming patterna: `YYMMDDxx - changes`.
+Put each set of versioned files in one folder, named after the original data file, and use the following naming pattern: `YYMMDDxx - changes`.
 E.g.: `map-of-sweden/15060401 - added postal code areas.shp`.
  * Or even better: Use Git for versioning.
  * When collaborating with other people, synchronize a Dropbox folder or a Google Docs document with Github.